-/New Essays Elementary forms of linguistic organisation on the Origin of Language Wolfgang Klein What song the Sirens sang, or what name Achilles assumed when he hid himself among women, although parziling ques- tions, are not byound all conjecture.
+New Essays Elementary forms of linguistic organisation on the Origin of Language Wolfgang Klein What song the Sirens sang, or what name Achilles assumed when he hid himself among women, although puzzling ques- tions, are not bead all conjecture.
 Sir Thomas Browne Edited by 1.
-Introduction Jürgen Trabant Sean Ward Studying the past is dull, dusty, and difficult and does not seem to provide a selective advantage.
+Introduction Jürgen Trabant Sean Ward Mouton de Gruvter Studying the past is dull, dusty, and difficult and does not seem to provide a selective advantage.
 So why do we do it?
 The first and most obvious rea- son is simple curiosity.
-With the thrull of children exploring grandmother's attic, we dig among the material and immaterial remnants of past worlds.
+With the third it of children exploring grandmother's attic, we dig among the material and immaterial remnants of past worlds.
 This is a respectable motive.
-After all curvisity is at the origin of all re- search, of all systematic attempts to understand the world around us.
-The second reason is the old idea that the trut can be found in the past.
-It is perhaps not accidental that the study of language began with the quest for the origin of varod's -etymology.
+After all, curiosity is at the origin of all re- search, of all systematic attempts to understand the world around us.
+The second reason is the old idea that the truth can be found in the past.
+It is perhaps not accidental that the study of language began with the quest for the origin of words - etymology.
 The idea was that things had "right" names.
-If you wanted find out the truth about something you had to uncover the real meaning of is name.
-Expmologies have since become less impor- tant.
+If you wanted find out the truth about something you had to uncover the real meaning of its name.
+Exymologies have since become less impor- tant.
 Men named "George" are no longer suspected of being peasants in dis- guise.
-Nevertheless, etymologis of the second reason do the very of the real meaning of terhin Acadomy and of lexicographical research ever - the German word Ehe ('marriage') is derived from the Germanic word are meaning 'eterniy'.
-The English word never has the same etymon.
+Nevertheless, evenhologies, of the origin of existential cost on the extention of less completed research over - the German word Ehe ("marriage") is derived from the Germanic word aixs meaning 'eternity'.
+The English word ever has the same etymon.
 And aren't marriages supposed to last forever?
-Mouton de Gruyter Berlin · New York 2001 to understand the present.
+The third reason is that we tend to believe that studying the past helps us to understand the present.
 Examining the present can tell us how things are, but not why they are as they are.
-This notion is not now.
-But it was only during the nineteenth century that it became a key concept of numerous scientific disciplines.
-In biology, the transition from static Linnean classification to evolutionary dynamism is a case in point.
+This notion is not new.
+But it was only Berlin · New York 2001 during the injusteenth century that it became a key concept of numerous scientific disciplines.
+In bloogy, the transition from static Linnaen classification to evolutionary dynamism is a case in point.
 It was no less common in the scientific investigation of language.
-To Hermann Paul, whose 1880 cover of an essay collection first page of an article contained i
+To Hermann Paul, whose 1880 cover of an essay collection first page of an article contained in